 TTL: Indicates the maximum SFF hops for an SFP.
+This field is used for service plane loop detection.
 The initial TTL value SHOULD be configurable via the control plane; the configured initial value can be specific to one or more SFPs.
 If no initial value is explicitly provided, the default initial TTL value 63 MUST be used.
 Each SFF involved in forwarding an NSH packet MUST decrement the TTL value by 1 prior to NSH forwarding lookup.
 Decrementing by 1 from an incoming value of 0 shall result in a TTL value of 63.
 The packet MUST NOT be forwarded if TTL is, after decrement, 0.

-All other flag fields are reserved for future use.
-Reserved bits MUST be set to zero upon origination and MUST be preserved unmodified by other NSH supporting elements.
-Elements which do not understand the meaning of any of these bits MUST not modify their actions based on those unknown bits.
+All other flag fields are unassigned and available for future use, see Section 11.2.1.
+Unassigned bits MUST be set to zero upon origination and MUST be preserved unmodified by other NSH supporting elements.
+Elements which do not understand the meaning of any of these bits MUST NOT modify their actions based on those unknown bits.

-Length: The total length, in 4-byte words, of the NSH including the Base Header, the Service Path Header, the Fixed Length Context Header or Variable Length Context Header(s).
+Length: The total length, in 4-byte words, of NSH including the Base Header, the Service Path Header, the Fixed Length Context Header or Variable Length Context Header(s).
 The length MUST be of value 0x6 for MD Type equal to 0x1, and MUST be of value 0x2 or greater for MD Type equal to 0x2.
 The length of the NSH header MUST be an integer multiple of 4 bytes, thus variable length metadata is always padded out to a multiple of 4 bytes.

 MD Type: indicates the format of NSH beyond the mandatory Base Header and the Service Path Header.
 MD Type defines the format of the metadata being carried.
-Please see IANA Considerations section below.
+Please see the IANA Considerations Section 11.2.3.

-This document defines two MD Type values:
+This document specifies the following four MD Type values: